dsuth10/Legends-of-Learning-4/README.md

 ### 4. Database Initialization

-**Note**: Make sure your virtual environment is activated before running these commands.
+**Note**: Make sure your virtual environment is activated (if using one) before running these commands.

 1.  **Apply Migrations**:
     ```bash
-    flask db upgrade
+    alembic upgrade head
     ```
-    This ensures your database schema is up to date with the latest migrations.
+    This ensures your database schema is up to date with the latest migrations. **Always run this after:**
+    - Setting up the project for the first time
+    - Pulling new code that includes database changes
+    - Resetting or modifying the database schema
+    - Seeing version mismatch warnings in the application logs

 2.  **Seed Initial Data** (Equipment, etc.):
     ```bash